Study abroad

 Exchange programmes

-Erasmus+ European programmes
+Erasmus+ European destinations

 Who?
 Students enrolled at the University of Bordeaux who have completed one academic year at university.